Hyper-Dragon/ChessStats/README.md

   * Image used for the background
   * Embeded fonts
   * Dark tables
+* The index file is only generated once per run
 * Fixed v0.6 missing assembly issue
 * Removed Microsoft.CodeAnalysis.FxCopAnalyzers (depricated)
 * Switched to .Net 6.0